Space Jam: Scale

 The Classic Animation faction of Warner Bros., which animated the commercials and was located in Sherman Oaks, Los Angeles, was originally planned to be the only company responsible for Space Jam.
 However, after only a week, the animation work was so complicated that Warner Bros. contacted more studios, including reassigning the Feature Animation division in Glendale from working on Quest for Camelot (1998) to Space Jam.
-Ten of Classic Animation's members, including the production's animation director Tony Cervone, were taken out of the faction to become involved all throughout production, and development artists were reassigned to animating jobs, including supervising animator Bruce Woodside, who had little faith in the project: "Like so many other animators, I adore the classic Warner Bros. characters, but I really had little hope that tying them to the massive anchor of an apparently doomed marketing scheme could actually give them a successful second life in features".
-Other animators and artists working on the film included Chuck Gammage, Darren Vanderburg, Dave Spafford, Denis Couchon, Neil Boyle, Pepe Valencia, Tom McGrath, and Uli Meyer.
+Ten of Classic Animation's members, including the production's animation director Tony Cervone, were taken out of the faction to become involved all throughout production, and development artists were reassigned to animating jobs, including supervising animator Bruce Woodside, who had little faith in the project: "Like so many other animators, I adore the classic Warner Bros. characters, but I really had little hope that tying them to the massive anchor of an apparently doomed marketing scheme could actually give them a successful second life in features."
+Other animators and artists working on the film included Chuck Gammage, Darren Vanderburg, Dave Spafford, Hiram Maxem, Mark Swan, Gary Dunn, Denis Couchon, Neil Boyle, Kirk Tingblad, Pepe Valencia, Tom McGrath, Fraser MacLean, Jacques Muller, Ashanti Miller, and Uli Meyer.

 After Cervone was hired as animation director, Jerry Rees contacted Bruce W. Smith about being another animation director on the film; Rees was fired by the time Smith joined, and Pytka hired Smith to direct the animation sequences alongside Cervone.
 Before January 1996, when animation production was put into overdrive, none of the animators' drafts or concepts for how the film should look met with Reitman's approval; Bill Perkins joined that month as animation art director, and when first arriving at the Sherman Oaks division, "we only had around eight months to do about 52 minutes of animation" and "it was just kind of a little skeleton crew."
 Cervone highlighted Reitman's role as supervisor: "It started off as a string of gags with no structure, and he helped a lot with that."
 The drafting process involved the animators and artists using the original cartoons as references.
 Ultimately, they went with Bob Clampett's style of animation due to being wilder than Chuck Jones' style.

+Tingblad storyboarded the scene in which Sniffles gets squashed by the Monstar Blanko, out of dislike for the character.
+Cervone stated, "I remember people at that time going, 'No one even knows who Sniffles is.'
+[But] we remember Sniffles.
+We've been waiting to hit Sniffles with a basketball for many years… And I do think that might be one of the reasons we're still talking about it is the movie does seem like it has this raw energy to it, chaotic energy to it in an off-kilter structure."